-Excerpts from Robock, Alan et al., January 2010 Scientific American “LOCAL, NUCLEAR WAR.
+Robock, Alan et al., January 2010.
+“LOCAL NUCLEAR WAR.
 Worry has focused on the U.S. versus Russia, but a regional nuclear war between India and Pakistan could blot out the sun, starving much of the human race“.
+Scientific American.

 Alan Robock and Woen Brian Toon: “Some people think that the nuclear winter theory developed in the 1980s was discredited.
 And they may therefore raise their eyebrows at our new assertion that a regional nuclear war, like one between India and Pakistan, could also devastate agriculture worldwide.
 But the original theory was thoroughly validated.
 The science behind it was supported by investigations from the National Academy of Sciences, by studies sponsored within the U.S. military, and by the International Council of Scientific Unions, which included representatives from 74 national academies of science and other scientific bodies.”

 - Nuclear bombs dropped on cities and industrial areas in a fight between India and Pakistan would start firestorms that would put massive amounts of smoke into the upper atmosphere.

 - The particles would remain there for years, blocking the sun, making the earth’s surface cold, dark and dry.
 Agricultural collapse and mass starvation could follow.
 Hence, global cooling could result from a regional war, not just a conflict between the U.S. and Russia.

 - Cooling scenarios are based on computer models.
 But observations of volcanic eruptions, forest fire smoke and other phenomena provide confidence that the models are correct.